numeris-isep/numeris-v2/README.md

 ## Getting started

 Here are the instructions to install the project locally on Linux or Mac.
-For Windows, please use a linux terminal emulator if you want to be able to run `make` commands which is recommended.
+For Windows users, please consider using a linux terminal emulator if you want to be able to run `make` commands which is recommended.
 > **Note:** Only collaborators can contribute to this project.

 ## Prerequisites